HDInnovations/UNIT3D-Community-Edition/README.md

 ## <a name="discord"></a> 💬 Discord

 We have a Discord server for support and general discussion.
 This is a private server, and you will need to be invited to join.
 There is a small fee to join the server to help support the development of UNIT3D.
-For more information, please email us at [hdinnovations@protonmail.com](mailto:hdinnovations@protonmail.com?subject=[Discord]%20UNIT3D%20)
+For more information about purchasing a Discord Pass, please email us at [hdinnovations@protonmail.com](mailto:hdinnovations@protonmail.com?subject=[Discord]%20UNIT3D%20)

 ## <a name="donations"></a> 💰 Donations